-Here are some final tips and reminders when performing a home wellness check for your pet bunny:
+Here are some final tips and reminders when performing a rabbit health check for your pet bunny:

-- Partner with another person who is comfortable handling rabbits.
+- To make the process easier, partner with another person who is comfortable handling rabbits.

 - Always provide support to the rabbit’s back while doing the wellness check.

-- If the rabbit seems stressed, try again another time or do the tune-up in short sessions.
+- If the rabbit seems stressed, try again another time or complete the check in multiple short sessions.

-- Ask an animal professional to demonstrate any tune-up tasks you are unsure about, such as how to clean scent glands, clip nails and check teeth.
+- Ask an animal professional to demonstrate any wellness check tasks you are unsure about, such as how to clean scent glands, clip nails, or check teeth.